 A PTB lets families decide how their child gets to and from school.
 Parents and carers can make arrangements which suit their needs.

 You will get paid a sum of money each month.
 A PTB will not impact any other benefits you get.

-You could use a PTB to:
+You can use a PTB to: